 Latest News

-- March 21, 2025: Our paper “A Unified View on Regulation Management in Multi-Agent Systems” is accepted at COINE@AAMAS2025!
+- February 15, 2026: Our post-proceeding of the COINE@AAMAS 2025 paper “A Unified View on Regulation Management in Multi-Agent Systems” is published!
+Check it out at: https://doi.org/10.1007/978-3-032-17542-7_4

-Refer to the Activities page for details.
+Refer to the News page for details.

 Elena Yan

-Departement of Computer Science and Intelligent Systems
+Department of Computer Science and Intelligent Systems

 Henri Fayol Institute